THE SHIFT IS ON!

 Working with us…

-We are seeking interested partners to operate the first commercial units in 2011.
+We are seeking interested partners to operate the first commercial units.
 Biodiesel producers who have high FFA feedstocks, like brown grease, fatty acid distillates, algae oil, corn oil from DDGs, jatropha oil, yellow grease, or high FFA animal fats can send us samples to test using our enzymatic process.
-Go to our testing page for more information, or go directly to our online form to submit a sample.
+Contact Rachel to have your feedstock tested using an enzymatic production process.